A Climate of Change

 Lee demonstrated a variety of mark-making techniques, as well as how to introduce colour to the final piece.
 There were some useful hints and tips for anyone thinking of having a go themselves.

 As we all experience the recent constraints of isolation around the world, I can’t think of a more important time for us to seek those small moments, where we can take a pause and reconnect with nature.
-By choosing to make the time to reflect upon our current relationship, with all kinds of climate, I think, will be the building blocks for us to collectively make a change.Lee, Artist
+Choosing to make time to reflect upon our current relationship with all kinds of climate, I think, will be the building blocks for us to collectively make a change.”